I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming

 Content Is Still King

 I don't feel that the interaction between my viewers and me changed all that much over the years.
 Rather, it was still more about the content that I made more than anything else.

-So, if you're starting a YouTube channel, keep in mind that you can do without a lot of the gear I'll mentioned below.
+So, if you're starting a YouTube channel, keep in mind that you can do without a lot of the gear I'll mention below.
 That being said, here's a look at some budget gear that you should try to move to as soon as possible.
 This post is a follow-up to several others I've done about budget microphones, lighting, tripods, and cameras.
 So, if you'd like additional information after you've read what I have to say below, be sure to check those out for more options.

 USB Microphones Around $100